codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 We need access to our application to read and write.
 Is good pratice to have a user for each application, so we will create one and assign a role to it.

 When creating a user for your application you must know which kind of permissions you will give to him, starting with the `Access Type`.
-In this case, we are creating a user for our application, so we don't have any reason to give access to the AWS Management Console.
+In this case we are creating a user for our application, so we don't have any reason to give access to the AWS Management Console.

   ![Create user screen](/assets/custom/img/blog/2019-02-13-create-user.png)

 > Add command line command to create a table.

-Going forward we have the roles that will determine the kind of access that our user will have.
-The application is Reading and Writing into a DynamoDB table, so we don't want to give access to any other application, so the `AmazonDynamoDBFullAccess` you will have access to all tables and features.
-If you don't want that, is possible to create a custom policy just to access the desired resource.
+Going forward we have to deterine the level of access our user will need and choose appropriate roles.
+The application is Reading and Writing from a single DynamoDB table, the `AmazonDynamoDBFullAccess` you will grant access to all tables and features.
+If you need to be more restrictive, it is possible to create a custom policy just to grant access the desired resource.

 ![Add role to user](/assets/custom/img/blog/2019-02-13-add-role.png)

-After the user is created we will be provided with an `Access Key ID` and a `Secret Access Key`, you need to keep those two keys in a safe place because you will need to use them to connect to DynamoDB, and you can't get another pair (It's possible to generate a new pair to the user).
+After the user is created we will be provided with an `Access Key ID` and a `Secret Access Key`, you need to keep those two keys in a safe place because you will need to use them to connect to DynamoDB.
+If something happens to the key pair you will have to create a new key pair.

 In case you don't have the `aws` cli installed and configured you can follow these steps:
 - [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)